 Indiana State Department of Health rules 410 IAC 6-8.3, Residential On-site Sewage Systems, and 410 IAC 6-10.1, Commercial On-site Sewage Systems, both effective on November 19, 2012, require that precast concrete septic and dosing tanks include cast-in-place flexible, watertight pipe connectors.

 Indiana Interpretation of 410 IAC 6-8.3: Tanks Fitted with Aeration Units for Aerobic Digestion

-Residential Sewage Disposal Systems, 410 IAC 6-8.3, allows for the use of tanks fitted with aeration units for aerobic digestion of sewage in residential on-site systems; these units are commonly referred to as aerobic treatment units (ATU).
+410 IAC 6-8.3, Residential Onsite Sewage Disposal Systems, allows for the use of tanks fitted with aeration units for aerobic digestion of sewage in residential on-site systems; these units are commonly referred to as aerobic treatment units (ATU).
 The use of this technology is addressed in Section 60(h).
-Section 52(h) allows the Indiana State Department of Health (department) to permit the use of new or more efficient sewage treatment processes; the use of secondary treatment systems (STS) is addressed in the Indiana Standards for Secondary Treatment Systems.
+Section 52(h) of that rule and allows the Indiana State Department of Health (department) to permit the use of new or more efficient sewage treatment processes; the use of aerobic treatment units under that section is addressed in the Indiana Standards for Aerobic Treatment Units (ATU).

 Indiana Registry of Soil Scientists -- State Chemist web page hosted by Purdue University

 This web site from the Indiana State Chemist Office explains the credentials needed to become a Registered Soil Scientist, how to obtain the services of a Indiana Registered Soil Scientist (IRRS), and how a soil scientist can become registered, and includes a roster of registered soil scientists along with a map showing those counties they are willing to serve.
 It also has links to related programs and organizations.

 Indiana Standards for Chamber Trench Soil Absorption Field Technology